 The UCMF also assigns the PLMN-assigned UE Radio Capability ID values.

 Each PLMN-assigned UE Radio Capability ID is also associated to the TAC of the UE model(s) that it is related to.
-When an AMF requests the UCMF to assign a UE Radio Capability ID for a set of UE Radio Capabilities, it indicates the TAC of the UE that the UE Radio Capabilities are related to.
+When an AMF requests the UCMF to assign a UE Radio Capability ID for a set of UE radio capabilities, it indicates the TAC of the UE that the UE Radio Capability information is related to.

 The UCMF stores a Version ID value for the PLMN assigned UE Radio Capability IDs so it is included in the PLMN assigned UE Radio Capability IDs it assigns.
 This shall be configured in the UCMF.